Corporate Acquisitions and Mergers

 Cash Mergers and Reverse Cash Mergers

-When companies merge under a cash deal, which is often referred to as a cash merger, then the target corporation must recognize gain or loss under the assumption that all of the assets were sold for FMV.
+When companies merge under a cash deal, called a cash merger, then the target corporation must recognize gain or loss under the assumption that all the assets were sold for FMV.
 The acquired corporation must pay tax on the gain; likewise, for the shareholders of the target corporation, since they must pay tax on the difference between what they receive for their stock and their basis.

 To prevent double taxation, the merger can be structured as a reverse cash merger, where the acquiring corporation forms a new subsidiary for the only purpose of merging it with the target corporation.
 The acquiring corporation contributes cash to the newly formed subsidiary which is then used to buy out the stock of the target corporation.
 Because the parent corporation pays cash to the subsidiary in exchange for the subsidiary stock, it is not a taxable event.
 Likewise, the subsidiary pays cash to the target corporation in exchange for the stock held by the target corporation, which is also a nontaxable event.
 Cash is also paid to the shareholders for their stock.
 However, the payment to the shareholders is a taxable event for the shareholders, since they must recognize the income, but there is no corporate tax paid because of the merger.